top of page

 Do you have seating available for those waiting in line?

-Two chairs in our waiting area.
+Three chairs in our waiting area.

 Can the chairs at the tables move?